raymondchuu/chirper/README.md

 # Chirper Project

 Chirper is a simple, single-page Twitter clone.
+You can visit the site at <https://chirper1.herokuapp.com/>.

-This projectw as designed with HTML, CSS, JS, jQuery and AJAX on the front-end, and Node, Express, MongoDB, and PostgreSQL in the back-end.
+This project was designed with HTML, CSS, JS, jQuery and AJAX on the front-end, and Node, Express, MongoDB, and PostgreSQL in the back-end.

 ## Final Product
 ![alt text](https://github.com/raymondchuu/chirper/blob/master/public/images/Chirper%20desktop.png?raw=true)